charmoniumQ/PROBE/docs/benchmark_suite/README.md

 ## Performance Model

 A related problem to subsetting is inferring a performance model, which would predict the approximate overhead of a workload under different provenance systems based on characteristics of the workload.
-There are two motivations for inferring a performance model:

-- A sysadmin may wish to provide a computational provenance capturing system to their institution, but getting approval to run new software on their system may be expensive (e.g., on highly secure systems, the sysadmin may need to acquire a security audit of the code before it can be approved for use).
-  They may want to prospectively estimate the overhead of provenance collectors without having to install all the provenance collectors on their system, so they can select the optimal collector for their use-case.

-- Inferring a performance model may improve our understanding of the bottlenecks in provenance collectors.
+Inferring a performance model may improve our understanding of the bottlenecks in provenance collectors.

 A priori, provenance collectors put a "tax" on certain syscalls (e.g., file I/O operations, process forks, process execs), because the system has to intercept and record these
 Therefore, we expect a low-dimensional linear model (perhaps number of I/O operations per second times a weight plus number of forks per second times another weight) would predict overhead optimally.